Scan time: 2-3 minutes / Read time: 3-5 minutes

 Her micro-niche: foolproof cakes for nervous first-time bakers.

-That's a real person she can picture staring at a sunken sponge on a Sunday.
+That's a real person — someone staring at a cake that didn't rise.

 She's quietly been that person for years.